jmoody/tfclient/README.md

 # Run the server like this:
 $ cd testflight
 $ src/main.py

+# Connect to the server like this:

+$ socat readline tcp:leagueh.xyz:10000
+$ socat readline ssl:leagueh.xyz:10000
 ```

 I would like to make a Docker container to host the server...